grame-cncm/faustcourse/session2/content.md

 ### Other Math Operations

-Other mathematical operations are available as primitives in Faust as sown on the screen.
+Other mathematical operations are available as primitives in Faust as shown on the screen.

 [slide 14: see slide 26 in FARM TODO]